rclone/rclone/docs/content/docs.md

 Exit Code
 ---------

-If any errors occurred during the command, rclone with an exit code of `1`.
+If any errors occurred during the command, rclone will exit with a non-zero exit code.
 This allows scripts to detect when rclone operations have failed.

 During the startup phase rclone will exit immediately if an error is detected in the configuration.
 There will always be a log message immediately before exiting.

-When rclone is running it will accumulate errors as it goes along, and only exit with an non-zero exit code if (after retries) there were no transfers with errors remaining.
+When rclone is running it will accumulate errors as it goes along, and only exit with an non-zero exit code if (after retries) there were still failed transfers.
 For every error counted there will be a high priority log message (visibile with `-q`) showing the message and which file caused the problem.
 A high priority message is also shown when starting a retry so the user can see that any previous error messages may not be valid after the retry.
 If rclone has done a retry it will log a high priority message if the retry was successful.

 Environment Variables
 ---------------------